NightfireResearch/nightfire-re/PS2.md

 * SFXLoadSoundBank walks through which files are loaded, what data is there and how to interpret.
 * SFXInitialise loads SBINFO.SBI and just copies 0x96 values into `SoundBankInfo`.
 * sifrpc_server__FUiPvi handles comms with R5900
+* There's an array of 0x16 SFX IDs which are treated as underwater???

 They might have used "samples" where I would say "tracks"? (to avoid ambiguity of sample = value at a single point in time)